Part 5

 The Woodsies tent seems to get bigger and more popular with every passing year and often has appearances from well established performers as well as the more cutting edge up and coming stars of the future.

 Due to its elevated position the pointed roof of the impressively proportioned Acoustic Stage tent is visible from around the Festival site.
 This is where some fairly big name rock acts play acoustic sets as well as the more folky regulars.
-It also benefits from having the Cockmill Arms Real Ale Bar right next door.
 There is always a friendly atmosphere and a really crisp sound system in this tent but one thing I would point out is that the stage here is on a slightly uphill slope and so if you are of less than average height and want to see what is going on I suggest you get there early for a front row spot.

 2007 saw the introduction of an entertainment area which was positioned at the top of the Park Home Ground camping field.
 Simply entitled The Park the area was initially programmed by Emily Eavis so that she could hone her skills before assuming more of the overall responsibility for the festival from her father, Michael.
 The Park includes several venues and the diversity and quality of entertainment here almost sets it aside as being a mini-festival all of its own which many smaller events would struggle to match.